The Ten Commandments of Investing

 Be mindful of your asset allocation and then find something else to angst about.

-When the stock market makes you jittery, try to do nothing Or as Warren Buffet famously quipped, “Be fearful when others are greedy and greedy when others are fearful.”
+When the stock market makes you jittery, try to do nothing.

 Other than diversifying, there’s no way to get higher expected returns without taking on more risk.
+(See #3.)
 That’s as true as gravity.

 We all want the high returns of the stock market combined with the safety of bank CDs but that’s not how things work — you can have either but not both.

-So-called technical analysts who try to divine the future movements of the stock market by “analyzing” past stock charts, sun spot cycles, or retrograde orbits belong with astrologers and palm readers — they’re neither technical nor analytic but can be a good diversion.
+So-called technical analysts try to divine the future movements of the stock market by “analyzing” past stock charts, sun spot cycles, or retrograde orbits.
+As with astrologers and palm readers, they’re neither technical nor analytic, but they all can be a fun diversion.

-No one knows what the future holds in the stock market or anywhere else.
+No one knows what the future holds in the stock market or in life.
 The best time to invest is when you have the money.
-Or, as others have said, “Only liars manage to be out of the market during bad times and in during good times.”

 The power of compound interest can be your best friend (if you’re investing) or your worst foe (if you’re in debt).
 Make it work for you.

-For example, consider the difference between 5%, 10% and 20% interest rates.
-Start with $100 (either borrowed or invested) and leave it alone for 20 years:
+For example, consider the difference between 5% (current CD rates), 10% (average stock returns) and 20% (typical credit card interest rates).
+When you start with $100 and leave it alone for 20 years:

 Earn 10% rather than pay 20%.